 United Nations, Conference Room No. 11

-The Organization of American States (OAS) through its Department of Social Inclusion (DIS), the Inter-American Committee on the Elimination of All Forms of Discrimination against Persons with Disabilities and the United Nations Committee on the Rights of Persons with Disabilities, are pleased to invite you to the Panel Discussion "Inclusive Initiatives for Persons with Disabilities in the Americas within the framework of the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities" on the occasion of the celebration of the Ninth Conference of the States Parties to the UN Convention on the Rights of Persons with Disabilities (CRPD).
+The Organization of American States (OAS) through its Department of Social Inclusion (DIS), the Inter-American Committee on the Elimination of All Forms of Discrimination against Persons with Disabilities, and the United Nations Committee on the Rights of Persons with Disabilities, are pleased to invite you to the Panel Discussion "Inclusive Initiatives for Persons with Disabilities in the Americas within the framework of the Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities" on the occasion of the celebration of the Ninth Conference of the States Parties to the UN Convention on the Rights of Persons with Disabilities (CRPD).

 The Inter-American Convention on the Elimination of All Forms of Discrimination against Persons with Disabilities (CIADDIS) is the first international convention adopted on disability and it sets a binding commitment for States Parties to adopt legislative, social, educational and labor measures as well as any other nature that intends to eliminate discrimination against persons with disabilities and promote their full integration into society.
 This event aims to provide an opportunity for reflection on the progress and difficulties detected in the States of the American Continent to meet the objectives of this Convention, as it is facing its fifteen years of existence.
 To this end, a panel of high-level experts will share some current initiatives to promote legislative reforms and the adoption of public policies aimed at eliminating barriers to the inclusion of persons with disabilities, with potential to be replicated in other regions of the world, thereby promoting international cooperation among nations as a platform for development.